-All Non-Executive Directors (including INEDs) are appointed for a specific term of three years.
+All NEDs (including INEDs) are appointed for a specific term of three years.
 Under the Articles, every Director, including those appointed for a specific term, is subject to retirement by rotation at least once every three years at the Company’s AGM.
 Any Director appointed by the Board is subject to re-election by Shareholders at the next AGM following his or her appointment.
 Directors who are subject to retirement and re-election at the forthcoming AGM are set out in “Report of the Directors” in this annual report.

 Directors’ Induction, Development and Training

 Each newly-appointed Director is offered training on the Company’s key areas of business operations and practices.
 Newly-appointed Directors are offered orientation materials that set out the duties and responsibilities of directors under the Listing Rules and relevant ordinances and regulations.
 Directors are provided with “A Guide on Directors’ Duties” issued by the Hong Kong Companies Registry and “Guidelines for Directors” issued by Hong Kong Institute of Directors (“HKIoD”) which set out the general principles of directors’ duties.
 All INEDs are given “Guide for Independent Non-Executive Directors” issued by HKIoD.

 The Company encourages Directors to participate in continuing professional training and development courses to enhance their relevant knowledge and skills.
 The Company also updates Directors on the latest development of Listing Rules and applicable laws and regulations to facilitate awareness and ensure compliance.
 The Executive Committee is responsible for reviewing training and continuous professional developments of Directors and senior management.
-During the year, the Company provided materials on updates of laws and regulations covering the topics of duties of directors and company secretary and the role and functions of board committees, risk management and internal controls.
+During the year, the Company provided materials on updates of laws and regulations covering the topics of duties of directors and company secretary and the role and functions of board committees, risk management and internal control, Environmental, Social and Governance.